 Wages: As an apprentice, you earn as you learn and you will be paid for your training time.
 You’ll be released from work one day a week to attend your course.

-The following wages apply as from April 2019:
+The following wages apply as of 1st April 2022:

-We are recently accepting applications for these upcoming start dates:
+We are currently accepting applications for these upcoming start dates:

 So, are you ready for your new career challenge?

 Write us a message below (or email email@example.com) and we will get in touch with you shortly!